ETF Strategies: Analyzing Leveraged, Inverse, and Covered Call ETFs for Professionals

 Advanced ETF strategies are powerful tools—but like all powerful tools, they can be dangerous in inexperienced hands.

 Ready to analyze advanced ETF strategies with precision?
-Start your MarketXLS free trial and access all risk analysis functions for leveraged, inverse, and covered call ETFs.
+Explore MarketXLS pricing plans and access all risk analysis functions for leveraged, inverse, and covered call ETFs.
+Plus, use the FundXLS ETF Screener and Top Buy Score tools for web-based research.

 Interested in building, analyzing and managing Portfolios in Excel?